Illustration of Peanut Butter Frosting for Chocolate and Banana Cakes

 Is this frosting good for piping?

-Can I make it without butter?
+Can I make peanut butter frosting without butter?

 Does this work with natural peanut butter?